networksetcetera/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     ```sh
     azbb -V
     ```
+_HINT: this should return the version number of the package

 #### Task 3: Deploy a Windows Server 2016 Azure VM from Cloud Shell by using Azure Building Blocks